vaimo/magento-composer-installer/README.md

 After `composer install/update` is done the application is ready to work.

-## Deploy Strategy
+## Deployment Strategy

-The default deployment strategy used by magneto composer installer is `copy`.
+The default deployment strategy used by Magneto Composer Installer is `copy`.
 It will copy each files/directories from `vendor` directory to its designated location based on `extra/map` information stored in each component `composer.json` file.

-There are [other deployment strategy](https://github.com/magento-hackathon/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however magento 2.x system does not guarantee its successful operation.
+There are [other deployment strategy](https://github.com/magento-hackathon/magento-composer-installer/blob/master/doc/Deploy.md) that could be used, however Magento 2.x system does not guarantee its successful operation.